kahilkubilay/saving-super-mario/README.md

 #### component structure

 #### preview

 ##### desktop

 ##### mobile

 ##### tablet

 #### todos

-- [ ] Move Assistant messages to a common component.
+- [x] Move Assistant messages to a common component.
+  - [x] Set 2 Assistant for welcoming page and main game page
+- [ ] Create a loot Component in main game page
+- [ ] Create loot of gold component
 - [ ] Edit the format on all components.